Google Cloud External Key Manager Resources

 Visibility for compliance.

 GCP allows users to use Cloud External Key Management (EKM) in the Google Cloud Key Management Service (KMS) for Google Projects.
-CCKM protects your data in the GCP while your encryption keys are stored in CCKM outside of GCP.
-Users create a Key Encryption Key (KEK) in CCKM, create a Cloud EKM key in Google Cloud, using the KEK's URI to identify the externally-managed key in Google Cloud KMS, and use the keys to protect data in a Customer-Managed Encryption Key (CMEK) integration service, or to encrypt data using a symmetric key.
+CCKM protects your data in the GCP while your encryption keys are stored in CipherTrust Manager outside of GCP.
+Users create a Key Encryption Key (KEK) in CCKM, create a Cloud EKM key in Google Cloud, using the KEK's URI to identify the externally-managed key in Google Cloud KMS, and use the keys to protect data in a Customer-Managed Encryption Key (CMEK) integration service, to encrypt data using a symmetric key, or to sign with an asymmetric key.
 In this scenario, Google Cloud KMS does not store the external key material.

 The following diagram shows how the Cloud KMS and CCKM fit into the key management model, using BigQuery and Compute Engine as example services.